Tag Archives: US

 The Pacific Institute and Climate Change Institute at the ANU were privileged to host a public lecture on 19 February by Her Excellency Ms Marlene Inemwin Moses (pictured left), Ambassador Extraordinary and Plenipotentiary, Permanent Representative of Nauru to the United Nations and Chair … Continue reading

-Posted in ANU PI, Events, Reports | Tagged , , , , , , | Leave a comment
+Posted in ANU PI, Events, Reports | Tagged , , , , , , | Comments Off on UN climate change negotiations: The role and influence of the Alliance of Small Island States (report)

 Conference: The South Pacific Agenda for Survival and Growth: A Framework for Coordinated Participation of Asian Donors?